 a.
-X, To continue the provisions of this call for a period not to exceed (3) Three months from the onset of total disability.
+X, To continue the provisions of this call for a period not to exceed (3) Three, months from the onset of total disability.

-b.
-N/A-, other (attach).
+Appendix G

-In the event you should die during the terms of this call, we promise:

-- a.
-X to continue the provisions of this call during dealing with annual salary, housing, and medical insurance for a period of (3) Three months. - b. -N/A\ Other (attach).

-In testimony whereof we have respectively subscribed our names this 27th day of January, 2013 A.D.
+N/A , other (attach) in the event you should die during the terms of this call, we promise: a.
+X to continue the provisions of this call during dealing with annual salary, housing, and medical insurance for a period of (3) Three months. b. -N/A., Other (attach).
+In testimony whereof we have respectively subscribed our names this day of day of A.D.
 ALL OFFICIAL CALLS TO A CONGREGATION MUST BE SIGNED BY: Elders, Deacons and Congregation Members.

-Signatures:

-Clerk of Session, Scott Pitman

-Fider Dale McDaniel

-Flder Keith Wilder

-\ Finly Glenn

-Peacon Kinley Glenn

-Deacon Justin Rublaitus

-Descon Mike Thomason

-3. Members (see attached signature form)

-Elder Benny H. Billingsley

-Elder Robert Mitchel

-Deacon John Rountree

-Deacon Billy Wayne Stroud
+Signatures: 1 Clerk of Session, Scott Pitman Elder Dale McDan Elder Robert Mitchell Elder Keith Wilder 2. ohn Rountree ley Glenn Deacon Billy Wayne Stroud Sustin Rebiaitus Descen Alke Themasen 1.00 2.
+Member of the associated signature form 2 congregement.
+On the acceptance of this out can we promise you in the unsthat ge of your dury air proper support, encouragement, and obedience in the Lord.